Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 1. From the code editor, update the package to 1.0.4.2.
 To do that, here we will use Visual Studio.

-1. Copy the repo URL from Azure DevOps and note it in the notepad.
+1. Copy the repo URL from Azure DevOps by navigating to the **Repos** section from the left navigation pane and click on **Clone** to get the repo URL and note it in the notepad.

     ![Dependencies](media/clone1.png)